Ask any Texan, and they will tell you loud and proud that Texas is the best state in the United States.

 See the Marfa Lights

-While you’re in west Texas, take a quirky trip and see the Marfa Lights….or try at least.
+While in West Texas, take a quirky trip and see the Marfa Lights….or try at least.

 Hike Big Bend National Park